syncmylife/home-k8s-cluster/cluster.md

 ```console
 cuser@amber:~$ kubectl -n longhorn-system get ingress
 ```
--> from the output we know the hostname: longhorn.example.cloud
+-> from the output we know the hostname: longhorn.<example.cloud>

 * in the UI change the storage class name to longhorn-fast
 * and under Node->Operation->Edit node and discs->add tag ssd for both disk and node